Why Every Family With Teens Should Have Washington, D.C. on their Vacation List

 It’s all about a learning experience in the midst of an incredible city when vacationing in Washington D.C. with teens.
 I know many school groups take kids to visit the nation’s capital, but every family should experience it together, too.
 Not only is Washington D.C. one of the most affordable cities to visit, but you can really pack a lot into just a few days.
 Public transportation is easy to navigate and the city is compact enough to get around.
 With great food, great shopping, and great sites everyone has something to look forward to.
 A family vacation in Washington, D.C. is one the whole family will remember.

 When to Travel to Washington D.C. with Your Teens

 Having visited Washington D.C. in each of the seasons, I can make the case for any of them.
 In winter, over the holidays, there are special exhibits to see without the crowds.
 In spring, the cherry blossoms are such an incredible display and well worth wading through the crowds.
 The summer, although it can get hot, you can step into museums to cool off (for free!).
 In fall the weather cools, but the school groups pick up.
 The bottom line-it’s always a good season to travel to Washington D.C. with your teens.

 How to Travel to Washington D.C.

 There are three airports available to the D.C. area, Reagan, Dulles, and Baltimore.
-For many an East coast road trip is always an option, too.
+For many, an East coast road trip is always an option, too.
 If you plan to stay within the district you won’t need a car as walking and public transportation will get you everywhere.
-It should come as no surprise that traffic can be a bear in the greater D.C. area, so sometimes having a car becomes irritating.
+It should come as no surprise that traffic can be a bear in the greater D.C. area, so having a car can become irritating.
 However, if you plan to do a few activities outside the district you may want to have one available.

 Where to Stay in Washington D.C.
 During Your Family Vacation